diannedejesus/update_contacts/readme.md

 -[completed]Verify if the receipt page works with cases that have two names divided by the slash symbol -[Completed]Implement password obscurity -[completed]Change the comparison on the compare page, in the data has been verified then compare the historic with the verified data but only if no unverified submits exist
+- [completed][additional Feature] Implement the forget password option
+    - {resetEmail} send reset email with code
+    - {enterCode} redirect to page to enter code
+    - {codeVerification} send code to page for verification
+    - {resetPassword} if code is good send to page to enter new password
+    - if code is bad send errors

 ## Issues
 - EWS Restriction filter not working
 - EWS Selecting only needed properties not clear when mutiple are needed